 How to Submit Your Work

-Send a brief cover letter, completed Local Author Submission Request form (see bottom of this page), and a copy of your published, bound and printed work to:
+Send a brief cover letter, completed Local Author Submission Request form, and a copy of your published, bound and printed work to:

 Rampart Library District